LiLIS: A Lightweight Distributed Learned Index Framework for Spatial Decision Analysis: Experiment

 \subsection{RQ3: Varying Datasets}

 As illustrated in Figure~\ref{fig:rq3}, the experimental results demonstrate significant performance variations across three query types when executed on three distinct datasets.
-Point queries exhibited substantial performance disparities, Interestingly, despite the NYC dataset being approximately 10 times larger than CHI, it demonstrated significantly better performance for all queries.
-We can also notice that queries over SYN consistently performs the best, and this is because uniformly generate spatial objects can be best modeled by both spatial partitioner and learned index.
+Point queries exhibit substantial performance disparities.
+Interestingly, despite the NYC dataset being approximately 10 times larger than CHI, it demonstrates significantly better performance for all queries.
+We can also notice that queries over SYN consistently perform the best, and this is because uniformly generated spatial objects can be best modeled by both spatial partitioners and learned indexes.
 These findings highlight the importance of considering both dataset size and intrinsic characteristics when optimizing spatial database operations.
 The results demonstrate that larger datasets do not necessarily lead to proportionally longer query times.

-The results in Figure~\ref{fig:rq3} also indicate that $k$NN is more time-consuming than both point and range query.
-Therefore, we further take it as the running example to compare {\sysname} with its competitors among various datasets.
+The results in Figure~\ref{fig:rq3} also indicate that $k$NN is more time-consuming than both point and range queries.
+Therefore, we further take it as a typical case to compare {\sysname} with its competitors across various datasets.
 In Table~\ref{tab:rq3}, we highlight the best results in bold, demonstrating that {\sysname} consistently outperforms other methods across all datasets.